thedylanwalsh/fixedML/tutorial/fixedML tutorial.markdown

 *The design principles presented here are applicable to other platforms such as .NET.*

-# History and objective of this approach.
+# History and objective of this approach
 In 2007 I developed a Java framework for interfacing data between text formats (fixed width and delimited), a relational database and SOAP web services, for a household-name client.
 One application of that framework was converting very complex hierarchical fixed width files to and from various XML schemas for use by a partner company.